 - Nathalie Guri (Projects and Knowledge Sharing Director, Eurocities)

-- Andrés Monzón (Emeritus Professor – Transport Engineering, Territorial and Urban Planning, Polytechnic University of Madrid)
+- Andrés Monzón (Emeritus Professor – Transport Engineering, Urban and Regional Planning, Polytechnic University of Madrid)

 - Kourosch Abbaspour Tehrani (Scientific Director, innoviris.brussels)